 More Information About Trillium

-Plant Delights Nursery has one of the largest trillium plant propagation programs in the world.
+Plant Delights Nursery has one of the largest trillium plant propagation programs in the world (Check out out our Trillium photo gallery).
 As more and more of our nursery seed-propagated trillium selections reach flowering size, we are able to offer more of these great native woodland perennials to you.
 We now have nearly 10,000 trillium plants in production, encompassing a range of Southeast US native species, with a special focus on the lesser-known sessile trillium species.

 Plant Delights has one of the largest offerings of nursery propagated trillium plants for sale in the country.
 Trillium generally take from 4-7 years from seed to produce a flowering-size plant, so nursery-propagated trillium prices will never be able to compete with those which are simply dug from the wild.